constellation-mc/commander/docs/index.md

 Commander is an extension of the vanilla data pack system.

-It adds a new event system, flexible json commands, new `/` commands, support for advanced mathematical expressions and more!
+It adds a new event system, flexible json commands, new `/` commands, support for advanced expressions with data access and more!

 There are no client-side features available, everything is executed on the server.